How to Stay Healthy This Winter, According to Traditional Chinese Medicine

 But what we at IIN find most exciting is that now there’s the availability to try out these modalities to see what makes your unique body feel amazing.
 There’s no one-size-fits-all approach to wellness – what we call bio-individuality.
 Yes, we can encourage you to incorporate certain foods into your diet to help boost immunity, but if your body doesn’t tolerate garlic, for example, that’s okay!
 You can try out cupping or moxibustion, but if you can’t tolerate the pain that may come along with them, that’s okay, too.
 There’s no right or wrong when it comes to doing what you know is best for your own health.

 To that end, we’d love for you to explore all the unique concepts that IIN teaches to guide you to become your happiest, healthiest self.
-Click here to check out our Info Kit, a comprehensive look at our innovative curriculum and why the IIN education is so valuable.
+Click here to check out our Curriculum Guide, a comprehensive look at our innovative curriculum and why the IIN education is so valuable.